-Tape down a large piece of paper.
-(Kraft or white)
+- I tape down a large piece of paper.

-Allow your preschooler to begin connecting the dots in alphabetic order.
+Invite your preschooler to begin connecting the dots in alphabetic order.
 This idea is a great way to practice recognizing the letters of the alphabet!
-As your preschooler connects the dots, encourage them to sing the ABC’s.
+As your preschooler connects the dots, encourage them to sing the ABCs.

 PRO TIP: Include a strip of painter’s tape with the alphabet listed for your preschooler to use as a reference.